This guide details how to port a landline number to Deskphone, if you would like to port a mobile number, please see our mobile porting guide.

 2. A copy of your latest invoice from your current provider showing the address they hold for you.

-Both of these then need to be emailed to our support team ([email protected]) so that we can begin the porting process.
+Both of these then need to be emailed to our support team (email@example.com) so that we can complete our initial checks and begin the porting process.

 The key points to remember when you are porting a number are: